flootr/keyboard/README.md

 # keyboard

 Configuration I use for the White-/Nightfox keyboard from Input:Club.
+In case you're curious you can copy the `whitefox.json` file and import it in the configurator linked below.

 ## Resources